chrisrn/depth_estimation/README.md

 Solid line: flow of labeled images, dotted line: unlabeled images.
 The value of large-scale unlabeled images is epecially highlighted.
 The S denotes adding strong perturbations.
 To equip the depth estimation model with rich semantic priors, an auxiliary constraint is enforced between the online student model and a frozen encoder to preserve the semantic capability
 ![alt text](https://depth-anything.github.io/static/images/pipeline.png)
 You can also try a [demo](https://huggingface.co/spaces/LiheYoung/Depth-Anything) on Hugging Face.
-The results on NYUv2 dataset comparing with other methods.
-We can see that the RMSE is the lowest comparing to EVP and Dino:
+We can see that the RMSE on NYUv2 dataset is the lowest comparing to EVP and Dino:
 ![alt text](https://depth-anything.github.io/static/images/compare_indomain_nyu.png)